San Diego Gulls

-The San Diego Gulls are a professional ice hockey team in the American Hockey League (AHL) that began play in the 2015–16 season.
-Based in San Diego, California, and affiliated with the National Hockey League's Anaheim Ducks, the Gulls play their home games at the Pechanga Arena.
+The San Diego Gulls are a professional ice hockey team based in San Diego.
+They are the American Hockey League (AHL) affiliate of the National Hockey League (NHL)'s Anaheim Ducks.
+The team plays its home games at Pechanga Arena.

-The team is the fifth hockey team in San Diego to use the "Gulls" name.
-The Gulls are a relocation of the former Norfolk Admirals franchise, joining six other AHL franchises to form a new AHL Pacific Division.

 History

-On January 29, 2015, the Anaheim Ducks announced that they would purchase their AHL affiliate, the Norfolk Admirals, and would be moving the team to San Diego as one of five charter members of the AHL's new Pacific Division.
-The team plays at the Pechanga Arena San Diego, the sixth professional hockey team to play there, following the original San Diego Gulls of the WHL (1966–74), the San Diego Mariners of the WHA (1974–77), the San Diego Hawks/Mariners of the Pacific Hockey League (1977–79), the second San Diego Gulls of the IHL (1990–1995), and the third San Diego Gulls of the West Coast Hockey League (1995–2003) and later the ECHL (2003–06).
+On January 29, 2015, the Anaheim Ducks announced that they would purchase the Norfolk Admirals of the American Hockey League, and move the team to San Diego as one of five charter members of the AHL's new Pacific Division.
+The team plays at Pechanga Arena in San Diego, the sixth professional hockey team to play there, following the original San Diego Gulls of the WHL (1966–74), the San Diego Mariners of the WHA (1974–1977), the San Diego Hawks of the Pacific Hockey League (1977–1979), the second San Diego Gulls of the IHL (1990–1995), and the third San Diego Gulls of the West Coast Hockey League (1995–2003) and ECHL (2003–2006).
+The current team is the fifth hockey team in San Diego to use the "Gulls" name.

-The Gulls' name, logo and colors were revealed on February 22, 2015 at HockeyFest.
+The Gulls' name, logo and colors were revealed on February 22, 2015, at HockeyFest.
 HockeyFest was deemed a success, drawing over 8,500 enthusiastic hockey fans.

 The San Diego Gulls played their first home game on October 10, 2015, against the Grand Rapids Griffins.
 The team finished its inaugural season with an average attendance of 8,675, second in the league after the Hershey Bears.

 After four seasons and three playoff appearances, the Anaheim Ducks promoted Gulls' head coach Dallas Eakins to the same position with the Ducks.
 Former Florida Panthers' head coach Kevin Dineen was hired as the next head coach.

 Approaching the delayed 2020–21 season, due to COVID-19 pandemic considerations, the Gulls announced they would temporarily relocate and play the season out of the Ducks' practice rink, Great Park Ice & FivePoint Arena, in Irvine, California.
 The Gulls finished third in the Pacific Division and lost in the semifinals to the second place Bakersfield Condors in division postseason tournament.
 After two seasons, the Ducks did not extend head coach Dineen, instead hiring former Laval Rocket head coach Joel Bouchard.
-After a lackluster season under Bouchard, the Gulls would hire longtime AHL head coach Roy Sommer to be their 4th head coach in team history.
+After a lackluster season under Bouchard, the Gulls would hire long-time AHL head coach Roy Sommer to be their fourth head coach in team history.
+In Sommer's only season as head coach of the Gulls, the Gulls finished with the least amount of points in the AHL.
+He retired at the end of the season.

+Matt McIlvane was hired as the new coach for the 2023–24 season, specifically due to his experience of working with younger players.